Make a Trip Plan

 For snow conditions, our Mountain Information Network is a great source of information.
 We encourage you to share your own observations to help out your fellow recreationists.
 There are also numerous social media pages where people share trip reports; find one for your region.

 There are many great weather resources out there.
-Avalanche Canada’s Mountain Weather Forecast provides the best overview for conditions across western Canada and we recommend you begin there.
+Avalanche Canada’s Mountain Weather Forecast provides the best overview for conditions across western Canada and we recommend you begin there (for the Chic Chocs, visit Avalanche Quebec's conditions page).
 Once you have an overview, check the local forecast from Environment Canada and the weather forecast in the avalanche bulletin.
 SpotWx is a great place to look at the forecast for a specific area.
 It lets you pick a spot on the map, then look at the forecast from a number of different weather models.

 Visit the Backcountry Resources page at the end of Avy Savvy for more great webpages to continue your education.